EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

    good chips.
 2. Generalize the original problem to this:

-   There are no less good chip than bad chips:
+   Assume there are no less good chip than bad chips:

    - If the number of good chips is greater than the number of bad chips, find a good chip.
    - If the number of good chips is greater than or equal to the number of bad chips, find a good chip or say the number